alexandrecuer/smartgrid/Themis/Install_emoncms_on_stretch_from_scratch_variant_with_linuxVM_to_prepare_the_card.md

-# Install Themis on raspbian stretch from scratch using the scripts
+# Install emoncms on raspbian stretch from scratch using the scripts

 ## preparation if you only have a windows workstation with a linux virtual machine on it